imsofi5/imsofi5/README.md

-- 👋 Hi, I am Intiyaz
+- 👋 Hi, I am Imtiyaz Sofi
 - 👀 I’m interested in Devops/Scripting/Cloud Native technologies.
 I have 9 + years experience in IT and services industry and specialized in virtualization,Scripting and Administration.
 - 🌱 I’m currently learning Openshift.
 - 💞️ I’m looking to collaborate on projects that span technologies like Docker, Kubernetes, Jenkins, Terraform and Openshift.
-- 📫 How to reach me
+- 📫 How to reach me www.linkedin.com/in/imtiyaz-sofi-20594769
 - 😄 Pronouns: HE/HIM
+- Skills:
+  Vmware Vsphere Virtualization
+  powershell/python scripting
+  Linux
+  Databases mySQL.
+  Docker, Kubernetes, Jenkins, Terrafor IAC, AWS Openshift

 <!---